victorqribeiro/hntitlenator/README.md

 ## Neural Network

-In order to train the neural network, I counted how many words ware used in each title.
+In order to train the neural network, I counted how many words were used in each title.
 The longest title had 17 words and the mean of all titles were 9 words.
 So, I model my neural network to recive 20 words as input.
 Titles with less then 20 words on them were padded with zeros.

 I then turn each word into a value with the help of a [dictionary](https://github.com/dwyl/english-words/blob/master/words_alpha.txt).